thng01/thng01.github.io/_writeups/2023/404CTF2023/Un-vol?.md

 ![Photo](../../../assets/CTFs/404CTF2023/Arsene_02.png)

-For the second one, it was a bit different since the Street view of Maps is outdated and doesn't have the construction, but with the street name + 2 building, 1 in bricks 1 in white is enough for us to find.
+For the second one, it was a bit different since the Street view of Maps is outdated and doesn't have the construction, but with the street name + 2 building, 1 of bricks 1 in white is enough for us to find.

 I keep on finding the location of the rest and pin them on the map.
 Since they are all clear with names and signs, we should have no problem finding their location at all.